Darkover series: Darkover anthologies

 In addition to novels, Bradley edited and published twelve short story anthologies in collaboration with other authors, known as the Friends of Darkover.
 The period of cooperative collaboration, which started in 1970, ended abruptly in 1992, when Bradley's interaction with a fan rendered the novel Contraband legally unpublishable.
 The anthologies are now out of print owing to the publisher's concerns regarding the ownership of the copyrights of the individual stories.

 The stories in the anthologies stand apart from the novels and do not necessarily fit into the chronology above.

-In the 1990 anthology, Domains of Darkover, Bradley stated that the only short stories that she considered part of the official Darkover canon, were those by herself, Diana L. Paxson and Elizabeth Waters, and a single story by Patricia Floss, The Other Side of the Mirror.
+In the 1990 anthology, Domains of Darkover, Bradley stated that the only short stories that she considered part of the official Darkover canon, were those by herself, Diana L. Paxson and Elisabeth Waters, and a single story by Patricia Floss, The Other Side of the Mirror.
 All of the other short stories published either in the anthologies or in fanzines she considered unofficial.